XamkGamelab/Path_QATesting/TEST_CASES.md

 Test Case #1: Rotation

-Given the game is running and no platform has been rotated When the player presses 'A'
+Given the game is running and no platform has been rotated When the player presses 'A' "\n"
 Then the current platform rotates
 And no other platforms can be rotated afterward
 ______________________________________________